erickbytes/lofipython/content/blog/automating-pytest-on-windows-with-a-bat-file-python-task-scheduler-and-box.rst

     import logging
     import os

-    """Automate pytest with Windows Task Scheduler
+    """Automate pytest with Windows Task Scheduler.
 Use Task Scheduler run a batch file.
     The batch file runs pytest and captures our pytest function results to sys.
     If a text file contains a failure or error, write the test contents into a folder.
     """
     logging.basicConfig(